Overview of the Organizing Theme Major

 The Application Process

 The Organizing Theme Major proposal requires the approval of the chosen Organizing Theme advisor(s) and then a faculty committee established by the Dean of Studies.
 It may be proposed no sooner than the spring term of the freshman year and no later than the sixth week of the spring term sophomore year (in extremely rare cases, this deadline may be extended to the first week of the fall term of junior year).
-To find out more about the Organizing Theme Major and the application process, see the Organizing Theme Web page or contact Professor Michelle Chilcoat at chilcoam@union.
+To find out more about the Organizing Theme Major and the application process, see the Guide to Preparing an Organizing Theme Major Application Web page or contact the Dean of Studies at firstname.lastname@example.org.

 The Organizing Theme Major Committee members may also suggest revisions; if they do, the proposal will be sent back to the student and the advisor(s) to be revised in accordance with these suggestions.
-Working with the advisor(s), the students makes the suggested revisions, and the advisor(s) send(s) the revised proposal back to the Organizing Theme Major Committee chair.
-The chair reviews and officially approves the proposal, and forwards it to the Registrar.
+Working with the advisor(s), the students makes the suggested revisions, and the advisor(s) send(s) the revised proposal back to the Organizing Theme Major Committee.
+The committee reviews and officially approves the proposal, and gives it to the Dean of Studies who forwards it to the Registrar.
 The student then completes a Declaration of Major form and submits it to the Registrar.
 If all the paperwork in is order, the Registrar lists the student’s major as Organizing Theme.

 Please note that this process often takes a month or more.

 Please also note that any change(s) to your choice of courses listed the OTM application after it has been approved can only be made in conference with your OTM advisor.
 Together, you and your advisor will have to write a request for the course change(s), including reasoning for the course change(s) and how this still fits into your overall project.
-This request will have to be submitted by your advisor to the OTM chair and may have to go back to the committee for re-approval.
+This request will have to be submitted by your advisor to the the Dean of Studies and may have to go back to the committee for re-approval.

-If you have any questions or need further information, please contact Michelle Chilcoat, Organizing Theme Major Committee Chair, at firstname.lastname@example.org.
+If you have any questions or need further information, please contact the Dean of Studies, at email@example.com.

 *The Organizing Theme Major Committee consists of members appointed by the Dean of Studies, one from each of the four divisions who, when possible, have experience in Interdisciplinary Studies (such as Program Directors, for example (Women’s and Gender Studies, Environmental Studies, Africana Studies, Film Studies, etc.).